 With these worries in mind, the classroom environment can be a daunting experience, especially if the child is a reluctant learner towards the particular topic.

 For some children, learning might not be associated with being ‘fun’, which can prevent them from engaging properly.

 As mentioned earlier, laughing has been proven to reduce stress and promote a child's overall well-being.

 In fact, laughter is not too far off from having fun and being creative.
 Night Zookeeper was created with the intention of making learning fun and engaging for a child.
 This is why we’ve gamified our program and encouraged children to utilize their imaginations and explore their creativity.

 Bringing in elements of fun engages children and reminds children that learning doesn’t have to be boring.
 For creative writing in particular, this can make children more open to writing down their thoughts and even sharing their work with their peers.

 Whether your child is remotely learning, homeschooling or newly going back to school, there is a lot more pressure and changes with the current educational climate.
-In response to this rising amount of stress on children, we recently wrote an article about how creative writing can also provide vital support for a child’s well-being during the lockdown period.
+In response to this rising amount of stress and anxiety in children, we recently wrote an article about how creative writing can also provide vital support for a child’s well-being during the lockdown period.

 Now more than ever, looking to incorporate humor, creativity and lightheartedness into your child's learning process can provide vital support for your children’s wellbeing and educational career.

 Everyone makes mistakes.
 Sometimes the reason why a child is a reluctant learner is because they are afraid of their work being judged or criticized.
 It’s hard enough to get ideas down on paper and writing involves constant constructive feedback and revision in order for a writer to get better.
 That can be quite daunting.